 The primary design goals for the power supply of the LaScala PowerAmp were to create an extremely clean DC as well as fast current delivery, even while performing the most demanding dynamic musical program.

 The CanEVER Audio LaScala PowerAmp comes with a very special DUAL MONO power supply (one per audio channel) in a separate cabinet.
-In the figure you can see the basic circuit of the power supply.
+Above you can see the basic circuit of the power supply.

 The two channels of the amp make use of two separate power transformers, each preserving a power reservoir of 900VA – in total: 1800VA!